aslotte/aslotte.github.io/_posts/2020-10-05-get-started-with-mlops-net.md

 ### Wrapping up

-I have in this article introduced MLOps and MLOps.NET, and we've had a chance to look at how we can configure the `MLOpsContext`.
+I have in this brief article introduced MLOps and MLOps.NET, and we've had a chance to look at how we can configure the `MLOpsContext`.
 In some upcoming posts we'll dive into experiment tracking, logging training runs and much more!